x

 Extra points

-Playing with the lead: The Vikings went wire-to-wire on Sunday for the third straight game after scoring 28 unanswered points to open the content.
+Playing with the lead: The Vikings went wire-to-wire on Sunday for the third straight game after scoring 28 straight points to open the contest.
 Minnesota has trailed for just 3 minutes, 26 seconds total through four weeks.

 Vikings contain Packers rush attack: The Packers entered Sunday with the leading rushing attack (204 yards per game) in the league, but were forced to abandon the run game early on as a result of the Vikings' big lead.
 Green Bay running back Josh Jacobs was able to average 5.7 yards per run, but was limited to just nine carries.